 The fishing village pours on the charm and features striking streetscapes, a lively port, boutique shops, galleries, and plenty more.

 This collection of offshore limestone stacks is a star of any Great Ocean Road drive.
 Elevated platforms easily reached via the car park allow for excellent viewing ops and photos.
 Nearby Loch Ard Gorge is not to be missed, either.

 A Life in Australia study by global market research firm, Ipsos, ranked ‘Warrnambool and the South West’ as the nation’s most liveable region.
 The results, released in September 2019, placed the city and its surrounds on top for such factors as sense of community, feeling safe, and access to the natural environment.

 If you’re searching for somewhere to stay in Warrnambool, look no further.
 There are two BIG4 parks in the city, both offering a wide range of cabin accommodation and caravan and camping sites as well as pet-friendly options.

 Park type: Holiday

-Figtree belies a location that’s within walking distance of the city centre thanks to its peaceful vibe and tranquil surrounds.
-Leading facilities include a heated indoor swimming pool, tennis court, games room, barbecue area, and indoor camp kitchen.
-A major renovation of the park's apartments and ensuite sites was recently completed.
+Figtree belies a location that’s within walking distance to the CBD thanks to its peaceful vibe and tranquil surrounds.
+Leading facilities include a heated indoor swimming pool, tennis court, games room, BBQ area, and indoor camp kitchen.

 BIG4 NRMA Warrnambool Riverside Holiday Park